-c) Revenue
+e) Revenue

-The Guardians primarily derives revenue through the provision of services to the Crown, the NZ Super Fund and the Elevate Fund.
+The Guardians primarily derives revenue through the provision of services to the Crown, the NZ Super Fund and Elevate.
 Revenue is recognised when it is probable that economic benefits will flow to the Guardians and the revenue can be reliably measured.
 The following specific recognition criteria must also be met before revenue is recognised: